NON-STATE ACTORS IN EDUCATION

 Teaching profession

-As in private compulsory schools, teachers must be registered in the Teacher Registry to provide classes at an educational support institution.
+Similar to private schools at the compulsory school level, teachers must be registered in the Teacher Registry to teach classes at an educational support institution.

 Última modificación: